Advances in Biodemography:

 April 8-9, 2014

 Workshop Agenda | More Information

 |The Integration of Immigrants into American Society|

-A new Committee on Population project will investigate what we know about the integration of immigrants into American society; discuss implications for informing various policy options; and identify important gaps in the research.
-The first meeting of this committee will be held in early January 2014.
+A new Committee is investigating what we know about the integration of immigrants into American society; discuss implications for informing various policy options; and identify important gaps in the research.
+The first meeting of this committee was held in January.

 Sponsors: Carnegie Corporation of New York, Russell Sage Foundation, National Science Foundation, U.S. Citizenship and Immigration Service, President’s Committee of the National Academies.